samy1406/WanderGenie/README.md

 # WanderGenie ✨

 WanderGenie is your smart travel assistant, designed to make planning your next adventure seamless and enjoyable.
-Generate personalized itineraries, discover hidden gems, and manage your travel plans all in one place.
+Generate personalized itineraries, discover hidden gems, book your travel, and manage your plans all in one place.